-This Quinoa Banana Bread with Quinoa Flour is made almond & coconut flour, quinoa flour, protein powder, bananas, eggs and coconut oil.
+This Quinoa Banana Bread Recipe is made almond & coconut flour, quinoa flour, protein powder, bananas, eggs and coconut oil.

 I know what you are thinking.
 No all purpose flour in this recipe?!
 This recipe is absolutely amazing because you pulse quinoa into a flour and use it instead, as well as almond and coconut flour.